Resolving the polarization puzzles in $D^0\to VV$: results and discussions

 In Fig.~\ref{fig:phi-V} (a) the dot-dashed ($S$-wave), dashed ($P$-wave) and dotted line ($D$-wave) denote the cut-off parameter $\alpha$ dependence of the calculated partial-wave b.r.s of $D^0\to \phi\rho^0$ in comparison with the experimental data~\cite{dArgent:2017gzv} (horizontal bands).
 The dominance of the $S$-wave is confirmed which means that the transition is dominantly via the PV processes.
 Note that the data have quite large errors and the $P$-wave ($(0.08\pm 0.04)\times 10^{-4}$) and $D$-wave ($(0.08\pm 0.03)\times 10^{-4}$) bands almost exactly overlap with each other.
 Due to the large errors with the $P$ and $D$-wave data, more precise measurements are needed in the future, though it does not affect the main conclusion of the $S$-wave dominance.
 We also calculate the polarization b.r.s for $D^0\to \phi\rho^0$ and the results are presented in Tab.~\ref{tab: CF&SCS BR}.
 It shows that the transverse polarization b.r. is about 2 times larger than the longitudinal one.
 This feature is different from the observations of $D^0\to \phi\omega$, where the longitudinal b.r. turns out to be much smaller than the transverse one~\cite{BESIII:2021raf}.

 In Fig.~\ref{fig:phi-V} (b) the cut-off dependence of the $D^0\to \phi\omega$ polarization b.r.s are shown by the dot-dashed (transverse) and dashed line (longitudinal) in comparison with the data (horizontal band).
 Note that our result for the longitudinal polarization b.r. $(0.03^{+0.001}_{-0.002})\times 10^{-3}$ is small enough to be accommodated by the data.
 In terms of the longitudinal polarization fraction $f_L$, we have $f_L\simeq 0.045^{+0.011}_{-0.009}$, which is consistent with the BESIII measurement, i.e. $f_L<0.24$ at 95\% confidence level~\cite{BESIII:2021raf}.
+We note that all the other existing calculations have predicted comparable (or equal) b.r.s for $D^0\to \phi\rho^0$ and $\phi\omega$~\cite{Cheng:2010rv,Jiang:2017zwr,Uppal:1992se,Bauer:1986bm,Kamal:1990ky,Hinchliffe:1995hz,Bedaque:1993fb}.